-The Health and Energy Pu-239 concentrations in semiannual air samples, shown in Figure 3.1.19, are in fair agreement.
-Pu-239 is detected in several of the samples, although Health systematically reports higher concentrations than Energy.
-Plutonium-239 is often detected at small concentrations in environmental samples, as it was produced from historical atmospheric testing of nuclear weapons, as well as from Hanford operations.
+The Health and Energy Pu-239 concentrations in semiannual air samples are in fair agreement.
+Both Health and Energy did not detect Pu-239/240 in the majority of air samples.
+However, Pu-239 was detected in several of the samples at the 618-10 Burial Ground, the Plutonium Finishing Plant, and the Environmental Restoration Disposal Facility.
+Figure 3.1.13 shows all the data from these locations, while Figure 3.1.14 shows the data for concentrations below 0.0005 pCi/m3.
+When Pu-239/240 is detected, Health systematically reports higher concentrations than Energy.
+Plutonium-239/240 is often detected at small concentrations in environmental samples, as it was produced from historical atmospheric testing of nuclear weapons, as well as from Hanford operations.

-The Health and Energy Sr-90 concentrations in semiannual air samples are in fair agreement.
-Figure 3.1.20 shows the Sr-90 results.
-Both Health and Energy detect Sr-90, at small concentrations less than 0.0004 pCi/m3, but the Health and Energy results occasionally do not agree.
+The Health and Energy Sr-90 concentrations in semiannual air samples are in good agreement.
+Figure 3.1.15 shows the results for locations where Sr-90 was detected.
+Both Health and Energy detect Sr-90, at small concentrations less than 0.0007 pCi/m3.
+Energy's detection limit is larger than Health's (see Figure 3.1.15), so there are a few instances where Health detects Sr-90 at concentrations less than Energy's detection limits.
 Similar to Pu-239, Sr-90 is often detected at small concentrations in environmental samples, as it was produced from historical atmospheric testing of nuclear weapons, as well as from Hanford operations.